JamesHagerman/BBB-BM-Lights-2015/README.md

     Maybe GDB can give some insight here.
 I thought I fixed this issue once before...
     It does NOT have anything to do with the events.
 I disabled all of those and it still happened.
     So it's SOMETHING to do with the Animation class itself.

+    SOLVED: It was just running out of memory.
+There is just enough memory to draw to the screen once.
+    We were drawing two large status areas to the screen and that was overflowing as far as I can tell...

 Future Features
 ===============